-On 1st December, the competition jury selected the winner of the competition – proposal of team 24, UNIT architekti, A69 – architekti and Marko&Placemakers.
+The winner of the urban design competition was the proposal by Team 24, consisting of UNIT architekti, A69 – architekti, and Marko & Placemakers.
 Team 50, agps architecture, Atelier Girot and IBV Hüsler and team 55, de Architekten Cie., LOLA Landscape Architects and M2AU took the joint second place.

 A total of 57 teams entered the competition, from which the jury, based on their portfolios, selected five competition participants.
-Five teams submitted the regeneration concept in Phase 1 of the Competition.
-After the 2nd Competition Workshop, the jury shortlisted three teams for Phase 2 of the Competition.
-These teams submitted their finalised designs on November 15th.
-After the 3rd Competition Wokrshop, the jury selected the winning proposal.
+These teams submitted the regeneration concept in Phase 1 of the Competition.
+After the 2nd Competition Workshop, the jury shortlisted three teams for Phase 3 of the Competition.
+After the 3rd Competition Workshop, the jury selected the winning proposal.

 New Florenc... reconnecting and healing urban structure whilst evolving its own unique character.
 Integrating the city’s diverse quarters and growing a genius loci within.
 New structure strengthening and respecting its surrounding context.
 Transport exchange as an active social and cultural exchange hub.
 Dynamic and well-functioning urban hub and gateway to Prague.
 24 hour place in close proximity to historic centre.
 A city conceived in human scale embracing intertwined stories and interpretations.
 Continuous and evolving city full of excitement and surprise with beautifully diverse and animated public spaces.
 A resilient and compact city quarter responding proactively to climate change.
 Active green and blue infrastructure fully embedded into the city organism.
 Urban structure encouraging walking and cycling.
 New urban structure contributing to city-wide green conections.
 Transformed place where everybody can work, live and enjoy an inclusive neighbourhood supporting health and wellbeing.
 Fantastic central location with all the city has to offer.